cjolowicz/blog/content/posts/hypermodern-python-project.md

 poetry publish
 ```

-Instead of doing this manually, you should automate the release process using
+Instead of doing this manually, you should automate the release process:

-GitHub Actions.
-Build the package on every push, for testing purposes.
-Uploads
+- Build the package on every push, for testing purposes.
-to PyPI, on the other hand, should only be performed when a Git tag is pushed.
+- Uploads to PyPI, on the other hand, should only be performed when a Git tag is pushed.

 Sign up at PyPI, and generate an access token.
 This token will permit GitHub
 Actions to upload packages to your PyPI account.
 Go to your repository settings